Eating at work - learn how to do it without having it sabotage your fitness goals!

 It's asking for trouble to keep food on your desk.
 Put the lunch and snacks you brought out of sight so that you have to go and get something from the kitchen or locker room when you're hungry.
 On the other hand, if the kitchen at your place of work tends to be loaded with treats people have left for sharing, you may be better keeping your food at your desk.
 But at least keep it out of sight in a cupboard or drawer.

-4. Stop to eat
+4. Actually stop to eat

 Don't nibble food unconsciously at your desk - it's the easiest way to overeat.
 Pause in whatever you are doing whenever you decide to eat and take time to really taste the food.
 If there's somewhere you can go away from your desk to eat then do that, otherwise just stop working on your report or reading your emails for 5 minutes and be fully aware of the food you are eating.